 A full-spectrum cannabis is basically the whole plant extract.
 Plant extracts come with different concentrations of THC, CBD, and other cannabinoids.
 In addition, they also have terpenes, which are aromatic compounds that give cannabis its characteristic scent.
 Furthermore, many people claim the terpenes have medicinal properties.

 Consequently, many cannabis users claim that cannabinoids act synergistically together with terpenes.
 According to this theory, it is better to consume whole plant extracts to get what the cannabis community calls an “entourage effect.”
 In other words, synergy.

 What is the Entourage Effect?

-Terpenes are believed to have therapeutic effects and they have been extensively used in aromatherapy.
+Terpenes are believed to have therapeutic effects, and they have been extensively used in aromatherapy.
 However, we do not know to what extent terpenes have anti-cancer properties or how they act.
 Nonetheless, some terpenes are known for their potential in biomedicine.

 Which One is Better?

-It depends what you want.
+It depends on what you want.
 There is no one better than the other.
-For example, there are certain cases where you would prefer isolates (CBD isolates with no THC) or other cases where you would prefer whole plant (more cannabinoids and terpenes).
+For example, there are certain cases where you would prefer isolates (CBD isolates with no THC) or other cases where you would prefer a whole plant (more cannabinoids and terpenes).

-On the other hand, other sources state isolates have higher concentrations of CBD and/or THC and therefore their effects are more potent than full-spectrum cannabis.
+On the other hand, other sources state isolates have higher concentrations of CBD and/or THC, and therefore their effects are more potent than full-spectrum cannabis.

-If you are looking to get high, then cannabis isolates (in this case THC isolates) are a better option for you.
+If you are looking to get high, then cannabis isolates (in this case, THC isolates) are a better option for you.
 THC isolates will get you very high as you will inhale more THC than with other cannabis products.